Allow me to respond to a comment left by Ian Malone.

 Maybe Kassem told them what sound he wanted and they gave it to him.
 That’s their job, to deliver a product that the customer will pay for.
 The customer here is Chad, not the audiophile consumer.

 Chad apparently likes the sound of the records he produces.
 I do not and I make an effort to describe precisely the sound I object to on his pressings.
 My reviews of both of his Tea for the Tillerman releases (the 33 and the 45) go on for days.
-I recommend you check it out if you want to know more about the failings of his albums in detail.
+I recommend you check them out if you want to know more about the failings of his albums in detail.

 Opinion?
 Mere subjectivity?
 We back up everything we say about our offerings with an actual physical record that you can buy, risk free, to demonstrate the superiority of a properly mastered, properly pressed LP, one we cleaned, auditioned and stand behind 100%.